 So, anyway.
 I figured it’s high time we lighten up the meatloaf and make it a little less guilt inducing.

-Now, I can’t promise it’s going to win over the non-meatloaf lovers, because those people seem to dislike meatloaf not because of the taste, but more because of the name and the looks and just the idea of it all.
+Now, I can’t promise this ground turkey meatloaf going to win over the non-meatloaf lovers, because those people seem to dislike meatloaf not because of the taste, but more because of the name and the looks and just the idea of it all.

 I don’t understand it, but I know it’s a thing.